George Bridge: 2019–2020

-Bridge scored 6 tries for the Crusaders in 2020, including three in the revamped Super Rugby Aotearoa's inaugural season, following New Zealand's national lockdown during the Coronavirus Pandemic.
+Bridge scored six tries for the Crusaders in 2020, including three in the revamped Super Rugby Aotearoa's inaugural season, following New Zealand's national lockdown during the COVID-19 pandemic.
 The Crusaders won Super Rugby Aotearoa.

-Following selection for the 2020 North Island team, Bridge was once again named for the All Blacks in a shortened test season, by new Head Coach, Ian Foster.
-Bridge played in their opening test of the 2020 season, a 16-16 draw against Australia, on 11 October at a near-capacity crowd in Wellington.
+Following selection for the South Island in the 2020 North vs South rugby union match, Bridge was once again selected for the All Blacks in a shortened test season, by new head coach, Ian Foster.
+Bridge played in their opening test of the 2020 season, a 16–16 draw against Australia, on 11 October at a near-capacity crowd in Wellington.
 Bridge did not play again in 2020, following an injury at training.

+2025

+In August 2025, Bridge signed a two-year deal with Perth-based Super Rugby team, the Western Force, to begin in 2026.